jtapia295/CH10-Azure/README.md

 - Automatically provisioning appsettings

 Overview:
 - Once deploying the main script .\DeploymentScript.
-It will run dependant on azure cli and 3 subscripts specified in the deplooyment script
+It will run dependant on azure cli and 3 subscripts specified in the deployment script
 - Further details provided within each script